ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 * Creating my own custom measure of success,
 * Include ALL JSON data on actors, keywords, genres
-* Include _crew_.
-I have a feeling that I missed a trick when not predetermining that good crew (such as directors) are associated with good ratings.
-* Include year.
 * Do a PCA or LDA to eliminate pointless variables
 * Run my XGBoost model through a more extreme parameter grid, picking even better parameters
 * Explore a neural network solution, given the sheer size of this problem.

-Update: I included crew and film year, as mentioned above, and it improved the R^2 on revenue prediction by from 0.68 to 0.77 and on rating prediction by 0.19 to 0.53 - an astounding improvement for both!
-I have updated the rest of the writeup to reflect these numbers.

 Code and tools
 ------